5 Journaling Exercises to Get to Know Yourself a Lot Better

 - Improve mental discipline

-There is even research to suggest that regular journaling can boost the immune system and reduce the effects of autoimmune disorders like rheumatoid arthritis and asthma.
-But one of the most powerful effects of journaling is an improvement in mindfulness, including self-awareness.
-By putting your thoughts on paper regularly, you can process feelings, trigger memories and unlock motivations you didn’t realize you had.
+There is even research to suggest that regular journaling has been studied for stress and emotional processing.
+One useful effect of journaling is improved improvement in mindfulness, and self-awareness.
+By putting your thoughts on paper regularly, you can process feelings, trigger memories and identify motivations you did not realize you had.

 With these thoughts in mind, let’s explore five specific journaling exercises or techniques that can help you know yourself better.

-This technique is perhaps the easiest because there are simply no rules—you write whatever is in your mind, good or bad, cohesive or fragmented.
+This technique is perhaps the easiest because there are simply no rules, you write whatever is in your mind, good or bad, cohesive or fragmented.
 One thought can lead to another, and nothing is off limits.
-For some, this process may be immediately therapeutic; for others who crave structure, it can be challenging at first.
+For some, this process may feel clarifying; for others who crave structure, it can be challenging at first.
 But free writing can help you uncover buried memories, dusty corners of your mind, or emotions you haven’t visited in some time.
 Over time, you’ll become more familiar with how your own mind works.

 2. Mind Mapping